David-Myeonghan/airbnb-clone/README.md

     - This will give us the command that I made.

     # Make amenities object using code. (not manually in admin panel)
-    - 'seed_amenities.py' - this will make amenity objects, using command 'python manage.py seed_amenities'.
+    - 'seed_amenities.py' - this will make amenity objects, using command "python manage.py seed_amenities".
     - 'seed_facilities.py' - this creates facilities.

     # Make fake data - using 'django_seed'